JuliaStats/Distance.jl/README.md

 ## Basic Use

-The library supports three ways of computation.
+The library supports three ways of computation: *computing the distance between two vectors*, *column-wise computation*, and *pairwise computation*.

-* Computing the distance between two vectors
+#### Computing the distance between two vectors

 Each distance corresponds to a *distance type*.
 You can always compute a certain distance between two vectors using the following syntax